anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 [Release history](https://pypi.org/project/anovos/#history) and access the "Download files" tab from there.

+**TODO: Do users really need to download the wheel?
+In the screenshot below, there is an option to use packages directly from PyPI**

 #### Alternative: Use a development version of _Anovos_

 If you would like to try the latest version of _Anovos_ on Azure Databricks